metamath/lamp-guide/docs/index.md

 Checkbox Allow new disjoints:
 Allow the addition of new disjoints.

-Checkbox Allow new statements:
+Checkbox Allow new statements/steps:
-Allow the addition of new statements.
+Allow the addition of new statements/steps.

 Checkbox Allow new variables:
 Allow the addition of new variables.